RyanNgCT/IS2218/Lecture 1 - Course Intro & Admin.md

 - The Board of Directors is **elected by shareholders** to safeguard their interests in the company (similar to elected MPs serving constituencies)
 	- main role is to appoint the managers (i.e. C-suite) and monitor their performance (are they meeting the goals, KPIs to help shareholders earn money)
 	- if someone buys over 100% of company by offering a rate higher than the current share price, then sometimes the BoD has no choice but to give in and allow the buy-over / acquisition.

+- professional corporation $\implies$ owner is also involved in delivering the service to the clients
 #### Types of Corporations
 - public: can *trade that stock* in the stock market (i.e. a share of Apple Inc.)
 - private: it is *privately held* (i.e. a privately down juice shop)